-Internal Controls Over Financial Reporting
+Internal Controls over Financial Reporting

-The Company´s external financial reporting process, internal control and risk management systems are briefly described in this section.
+The Company´s external financial reporting process, internal control, and risk management systems are briefly described in this section.
 The main focus is on financial accounting and related controls.

 Financial Reporting Organization

-The financial management of the Company is responsible for organizing the accounting, money transactions and other daily financial operations of the companies belonging to it as well as organizing the internal reporting that supports the business.
+The financial management of the Company is responsible for organizing the accounting, money transactions, and other daily financial operations of the companies belonging to it as well as organizing the internal reporting that supports the business.

-The tasks of the Company´s financial administration consist of, inter alia, monthly consolidation of the Group entity, preparation of half-year financial reports and consolidated financial statements, management and investment of monetary assets of the Group, management of liabilities, protection against exchange risk, and transfer pricing.
+The tasks of the Company´s financial administration consist of, inter alia, monthly consolidation of the Group entity, preparation of quarterly financial reports and consolidated financial statements, management and investment of monetary assets of the Group, management of liabilities, protection against exchange risk, and transfer pricing.
 The finance function of the Company implements operative supervision under the CFO who reports any supervisory findings to the Audit Committee.
 The tasks and responsibilities of the accounting function of the parent company and each subsidiary are included in the job descriptions of the teams and employees.